jekyll-one-org/j1-template/README.md

 J1 template is a so-called *multi-package* project, a *Monorepo* managed by Lerna.
-A Monorepo is a strategy where multiple (sub-)projects are stored in a single repository instead of handling individual repositories.
+A Monorepo is a strategy where multiple (sub-)projects are stored in a single repository instead of putting them into individual repositories.

 All development *tasks* are defined as NPM *scripts* with the top-level project config file `package.json`.
 For each package, package-level config files are used having the same name `package.json` to manage specific tasks like the generation of CSS and JS files, or creating the buildin starter web.

-All base development *tasks* are defined with the top-level project configuration; no need to dive into the package-level configurations.
+All **base** development *tasks* are defined with the top-level project configuration; no need to dive into all the package-level configurations.
 All is managed by Lerna, based on simple top-level *tasks*.